pydata/xarray/doc/tutorial.rst

     ds['foo']

-The valid keys include each listed "coordinate" and "noncoordinate".
+The valid keys include each listed "coordinate" and "noncoordinate" variables.
 Coordinates are arrays that label values along a particular dimension, implemented as a thin wrapper wrapper around a :py:class:`pandas.Index` object.
 They are created automatically from dataset arrays whose name is equal to the one item in their list of dimensions.

-Noncoordinate include all arrays in a ``Dataset`` other than its coordinates.
+Noncoordinate variables include all arrays in a ``Dataset`` other than its coordinates.
 These arrays can exist along multiple dimensions.
 The numbers in the columns in the ``Dataset`` representation indicate the order in which dimensions appear for each array (on a ``Dataset``, the dimensions are always listed in alphabetical order).

 We didn't explicitly include an coordinate for the "space" dimension, so it was filled with an array of ascending integers of the proper length: